MatthewBoyce/MachineLearning-alGO/README.md

 # alGO

+*Credit, all of these algorithms and even the go interface is built up using books, none of this is original research just a showcase of some of the great work done in this space*

 Go had remained for a number of years as a final frontier of classical board games for machine learning researchers to conquer.
 In this repository i will apply a number of historical techniques and build up to the same models that are used today to beat world champions.
 Games are great because they simplify the complexities of real life, so all the attention can be on the algorithm.

 Why is go so hard to model?
 In the context of tree search, the branching factor for chess is about 30, the first turn for example gives the user only 20 legal branches to consider.
 By comparison, go's first move branching factor is 361!
 A mote carlo esc approach would need to evaluate 4 billion positions just to find the optimal first four moves.
 As we will see with the older and less technical models; relying on raw compute wont cut it, we need to embed 'intuition' as decisions need to be made with incomplete sequences.